Frederique Lavoipierre

 What skills is Frederique Lavoipierre known for?

-Frederique Lavoipierre has skills like Ecology, Community Outreach, Horticulture, Sustainability, Conservation Issues, Garden, Public Speaking, Grant Writing, Research, Environmental Awareness, Botany, Teaching.
+Frederique Lavoipierre is listed with skills including Ecology, Community Outreach, Horticulture, Sustainability, Conservation Issues, Garden, Public Speaking, and Grant Writing.